 Line 2: The well is a gully, they shoot bass.
 The jug is worn out and leaking.

 Even the best well can only stay clear if one looks after it.
 Even a rich mind or a splendid thought has to be developed and kept alive.
-But if you cannot drink the water, and there is no good jug, then enjoy the bass you can get.
-Make use of what a situation offers you, don't demand what is not there.
+But if you cannot drink the water, and there is no good jug, then enjoy the fish you can catch, even though it is a shameful loss of your potential.

 Bottom line: The well is muddy, no drinking.
 Ancient well, no birds.